Skip to main content Go to home page

 Depending on how you own the land, your individual share in jointly owned land is determined as follows:

-- Joint owners holding land as tenants in common own a particular share in the land, so each joint owner is assessed on their particular share in the land.
+• Joint owners holding land as tenants in common own a particular share in the land, so each joint owner is assessed on that share.

-- Joint owners holding land as joint tenants equally share in the land, so we simply divide the land by the number of joint tenants to establish each individual’s share.
+• Joint owners holding land as joint tenants equally share in the land, so we divide the land by the number of joint tenants to establish each individual’s share.

-If we assess the jointly owned land under both the joint ownership assessment and your individual assessment, we use a formula to apply a deduction to your individual assessment to take into account that you pay land tax on your jointly owned land separately.
+If we assess the jointly owned land under both the joint ownership assessment and your individual assessment, you may be eligible for a deduction.
+We use a formula to reduce your individual assessment because you pay land tax on your jointly owned land separately.
+Read more about the joint ownership formula.

-You only receive a deduction in your individual assessment if the land you own jointly was assessed in the joint ownership assessment.
+You only receive a deduction in your individual assessment if the land you own jointly has been included in the joint ownership assessment.

-Your individual assessment will list all the land you own and your deduction is detailed on page 2 of your individual assessment.
+Your individual assessment will list all the land you own and your deduction.

 Jointly owned land used as a home